-Interested parents are invited to attend STRIDE meetings.
-We meet one Wednesday each month at 8:10 AM in room 305.
-The next meeting will be February 13, 2019.
+Parents are invited to attend STRIDE meetings.
+We meet one Wednesday each month at 8:10 AM.
 Please come and join us and hear what’s going at school with regards to diversity.
 At the end of every meeting there will be an opportunity for parents to speak about issues they feel are important and contribute to this very important work.

 STRIDE, the PS 58 Diversity Committee, is a working group primarily comprised of teachers, administration and staff working to promote a culturally responsive curriculum within our school and adapt both curricular and extracurricular programs to be more representative of the diversity within our Brooklyn community and society at large.
 Although the group initially grew out of the diversity initiatives on the School Leadership team (SLT), we are now an independent group that has been working since last school year to assess diversity related programs that already exist at PS 58 and find out where we can improve as a school.
 Since our initial work as part of the SLT, the District 15 Elementary and Middle School Superintendent Anita Skop has mandated that all D15 schools have a diversity committee, adding additional importance to our work and to the potential interest of parents in what we are doing as a school to address these issues.